mawicks/mvarch/README.md

 ![Historic Volatility](images/fig1.png)

-Get simulated results using a Monte Carlo simulation for the next `SIMULATION_PERIODS` days, by sampling the model output for `SIMULATION_SAMPLES` times.
+Next, get simulated results using a Monte Carlo simulation for the next `SIMULATION_PERIODS` days, by sampling the model output for `SIMULATION_SAMPLES` different outcomes.
 Note that we compute the total return over the simulation period by using `exp(cumsum)` which is different from just the sum of the log returns.
 The resulting standard deviations and correlations could be fed into a portfolio optimization routine that chooses an allocation among the symbols that minimizes the standard deviation subject to some other constraints (e.g., return).
+Again, note that the return values from `simulate()` are PyTorch tensors, which can be converted to `numpy` arrays by calling their `numpy()` method:

 ```python